ECRI38-Pantless-Thundergeese/alchemeal/README.md

 - Containerize
 - Deploy to AWS
 - Convert to TypeScript
-- Convert Redux logic to
+- Convert Redux logic to ReactHooks/ ReactQuery